OwenFeik/realmview/README.md

 * Fog of war sometimes doesn't show up
 * Remove sprites is forbidden; should be able to remove own sprites
 * Crashes when resizing grid
+* Drawings render from (0, 0) and moving drawings is broken.

 # Documentation